Renanloes/T-Systems-candidate-order-service/README.md

 These operations would require explicit business rules, especially for orders that are still waiting for pricing.

 A possible future improvement would be a lightweight file-based persistence mechanism for pending orders.
 This could preserve pending orders across an application or machine restart without introducing a full database.
-This was not implemented because persistent storage was outside the scope of the exercise.

-### Discarded Product Selection Approach
+## Discarded Product Selection Approach

 During development, I considered adding a product selector based on the Pricing API `/v1/products` endpoint.

-I decided not to keep this approach because it added another dependency on the external API to the order form and increased the complexity of the failure path, while not being required by CR-002.
+I decided not to keep this approach because it added another dependency on the external API to the order form and increased the scope of the change, while it was not necessary for the main CR-002 behavior.

 The final implementation therefore keeps the original product input and focuses the external integration on the pricing flow.

 ## Testing

-The automated tests were updated to reflect the external Pricing API integration.
+The existing automated tests were updated to reflect the external Pricing API integration.

-The main scenarios to validate are:
+The main scenarios considered during validation were:

 * successful pricing;
 * Pricing API unavailable;
-* Pricing API returning an error;
 * order remaining identifiable by its stable ID;
-* pending order recovery after pricing becomes available;
+* pending pricing behavior;
-* order not being confirmed without a valid price;
 * browser order creation and validation;
-* dashboard rendering with the updated pricing flow.
+* dashboard rendering with the updated pricing states.

+The retry recovery path remains a known limitation because it was not fully validated before the exercise timebox ended.

 ## CHANGE_REQUEST.md